 - Buying various domains can be expensive and annoying, especially when dealing with squatters.

-If you’re looking for a cheaper option compared to TLDs, sub-domains are the right choice.
-Once a single domain like example.com is bought, sub-domains (en.example.com, fr.example.com) can be used for locales.
+Sub-domains are suitable if you're looking for a cheaper option than TLDs.
+Once a single domain like example.com is bought, sub-domains can be used for locales:

-- Sub-domains can be used for both localization by country or by language.
+- Sub-domains can be used for localization by country or by language.

 - They are easy to set up and can be connected to Google's Search Console.

-- By pointing DNS to a web server, which is located close to your user, hosting can be localized.
+- Hosting can be localized by pointing DNS to a web server located close to your user.

 - The domain name itself cannot be localized.

 - Sub-domains** may not be identified as locales** by users at first glance.